tcltk/tcl/doc/dev/strings.md

 Each symbol in the Tcl alphabet is associated with a non-negative integer, known as the ***code*** of that symbol.
 Distinct symbols have distinct codes.
+Said another way, two symbols associated with the same code are equivalent.
 Schemes that associate symbols with code values are known as ***character sets***.
 For example, in Tcl's character set, the symbols **c**, **a**, and **t** are associated with code values 99, 97, and 116 respectively.